lordnik22/org-shoplist/README.md

 marked recipes.

-You can generate a shopping list by pressing `M-x org-shoplist RET RET` in your org-file where recipe with the `org-shoplist-keyword` are present.
+You can generate a shopping list by pressing `M-x org-shoplist RET RET` in your org-file where recipes with the `org-shoplist-keyword` are present.
 ### Customization ###
 #### Aggregation ####
 You can turn off aggregation by setting `org-shoplist-aggregate` to nil.
 #### Format ####
-The format is established by a function which takes a shoplist as it's arguments.
+The format is established by a function which takes a shopping list as it's arguments.
 The defualt format is defined by `org-shoplist-default-format`.
-If you are interested in writing your own shoplist-formating-function, you may find it helpful reading the functions `org-shoplist-shoplist-as-table` or `org-shoplist-shoplist-as-todo-list` in org-shoplist.el.
+If you are interested in writing your own shoppinglist-formating-function, you may find it helpful reading the functions `org-shoplist-shoplist-as-table` or `org-shoplist-shoplist-as-todo-list` in org-shoplist.el.
 After evaling your function you can inject them when calling `org-shoplist`.
 ## Other Customization ##
 Press `M-x customize-group org-shoplist ENT` for all custom variables.